Simonko-912/EBSL/INSTRUCTIONS.md

 COPYRAM x y = copies the bit from y to x
+COPYRAMBYTE x y = copies the byte (x...x+7) to byte starting from y (y...y+7) CLEARRAMBYTE x = clear the byte starting from bit x to bit x+7 INC x = changes byte starting from bit x to bit x+7 by 1.
+DEC x = same as INC, just subtracts 1.
-COPYRAMBYTE x y = copies the byte (x...x+7) to byte starting from y (y...y+7) CLEARRAMBYTE x = clear the byte starting from bit x to bit x+7 ADD x y z = adds number x to y and saves the byte from bit number z if the result is over 255 it jumps to 0 SUB x y z = subtracts number y from x and saves the byte from bit number z  if the result is under 0 it jumps to 255 COPYRAMTOSTOR x y = replaces bit x of storage with bit y of ram
+ADD x y z = adds number x to y and saves the byte from bit number z if the result is over 255 it jumps to 0 SUB x y z = subtracts number y from x and saves the byte from bit number z  if the result is under 0 it jumps to 255 COPYRAMTOSTOR x y = replaces bit x of storage with bit y of ram